okeefm/s3g/doc/s3g_protocol.markdown

 </table>

 ## Slave Bus Payload Structure
-The payload of a slave packet contains one command.
+The payload of a packet sent over the slave bus contains one command.
 Each command consists of a Slave ID, a command code, and 0 or more arguments:

 <table>
 <tr>